 What rights do individuals have to access and correct the information?

 Any individual who is recorded by our CCTV cameras has the right to access that footage and to make any corrections so long as that information relates to that individual.
 These are principles of the Privacy Act 1993.
-The length of storage of footage may vary from complex to complex and so there is no guarantee that this information will still be held by Regional Facilities Auckland at the time the individual wants access.
+The length of storage of footage may vary from complex to complex and so there is no guarantee that this information will still be held by Auckland Unlimited at the time the individual wants access.
 The individual has no right to access footage that does not relate to the individual.

 If you have any queries about these policies or personal data we have collected, please contact: